 Disclosures and Conflicts of Interest

 - The disclosure forms must be collected by your organization and returned to the AANS prior to the activity.
+Please see your meeting’s timeline/checklist for deadlines.

 - The second slide of each presentation should indicate the speaker’s disclosure(s).

-- Complete a Resolution of Conflict of Interest form for all individuals who reported a relationship with a commercial interest on their disclosure form.
+- Complete a Mitigation of Conflict of Interest form for all individuals who reported a relationship with a commercial interest on their disclosure form.
 This must be completed by someone other than the individual with the disclosure.

 - Send these completed forms to AANS prior to the activity.
+Please see your meeting’s timeline/checklist for deadlines.

 Disclosure information is divided into two categories: those with financial or other relationships to disclose and those with no significant relationships to disclose.